green-party-dublin-central/nh-web/site/content/post/balnagowan-shd.md

 ![Height sections](/img/balnagowan-sectionpng.png "Height sections")

+## Protected Structure

+Balnagowan House is a Protected Structure (ref: 8699 on the [Record of Protected Structures](https://www.dublincity.ie/residential/planning/archaeology-conservation-heritage/record-protected-structures/about-record-protected-structures)).
+This does not prevent development of the structure but does require that any changes that would materially affect its character are approved through planning permission.

 ## Zoning

 The site is zoned as “[Sustainable Residential Neighbourhoods – Zone Z1](https://www.dublincity.ie/dublin-city-development-plan-2016-2022/14-land-use-zoning/148-primary-land-use-zoning-categories/1481-sustainable-residential-neighbourhoods-zone-z1)” which intends "to protect, provide and improve residential amenities".